 Foggy Creek Cavy Rescue is a small guinea pig rescue run out of my home, with help from my family.
 Adoptions are made through appointments only.
 We are located in Auburn, WA.

 I prefer to be contacted by email, and will attempt to answer your inquiry as soon as possible.
 However, occasionally it may be a few days!
 Please be patient--adopting a rescued guinea pig is worth it.

 Most of our guinea pigs are in pairs.
 Some of these are bonded pairs and they must be adopted together.
 Others are in pairs for convenience, and can be adopted together or you can adopt just one of a pair.
 It usually states which case it is in the pet description.

 Guinea pigs must be adopted in same sex pairs, unless you have a guinea pig you are looking for a same sex companion for.
 If your cavy is spayed or neutered you can adopt one of the opposite sex.
 Regular adoption fees are $25 for a single guinea pig, $35 for a pair.
-Included is a Cavy Health Record Book, a pigloo or chube, and a sample of hay and pellets.
+A neutered male is $50, a pair including a neutered male is $70.
+Included is a pigloo or chube, and a sample of hay and pellets.
 Because some of the guinea pigs are very popular, a $15 deposit (payable by check in mail or Paypal) will hold that guinea pig until you can pick him or her up.

 Before buying a cage I suggest you look at Cavy Cages to find out how to easily make an inexpensive cage on your own.
 Store bought cages are usually too small for a pair of guinea pigs.
 Aquariums are also unacceptable.
 I will require proof that your cage either meets or exceeds size recommendations (a photo or receipt for materials).
 I can assist you with putting together a cage or finding materials, if needed.